IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

     - There are three files that are used by the build toolkit to create the .sar file - a properties file, a json request file and a json response file.

       - The json request and json response files must be created manually.
-This is done by copying the json request and repsonse schema entries from the service description.
+This is done by copying the json request and response schema entries from the service description.

       - The properties file can be created by copying a sample file and editing it.